 What about a husband?
 Kids?

-Iím married to E. A. "Tony" Mares, retired college professor, historian, poet, essayist, who died in January 2015.
-Three sons: Alan (married to Amanda; children Erin and Joe), John (married to Cindy; daughter, Sophie), and Chris (with his new dog, Mika).
+I was married to E. A. "Tony" Mares, college professor, historian, poet, essayist, who died in January 2015.
+Three sons: Alan (married to Amanda; children Erin and Joe), John (married to Cindy; daughter, Sophie), and Chris (currently without a dog or a wife).
 Tony's daughters, Vered and Maria, plus Maria's husband Dave and their children (Lianna, Danielle, Shannon), Tony's son Ernesto, and too many animals to count.